choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 The watcher will at `interval` run the `command` and create Prometheus data.
 The labels from the specific output is augmented by `labels`, the `labels` given here will override those from the `command`.

 Since version `0.29.0` when `graphite_host` and `graphite_port` are set metrics will be sent to Graphite, the default prefix is `choria.machine_name`.
 Since version `0.29.0` when `store` is true the metric will be stored to the local machine data.
+Since version `0.29.0` when `skip_prometheus` is true no Prometheus metrics will be published by this watcher even if generally enabled.

 ### Choria Metric Format